brunops/brunops.github.io/_drafts/javascript-implementing-the-new-operator.markdown

 ---
-title: JavaScript - Implementing the new operator
+title: JavaScript - Rewriting the new operator
 layout: post
 categories:
 - JavaScript